 - British Orienteering collect results from all events and publish ranking scores for larger events.

-Binning Wood was originally planted in the 1700s and was almost completely felled during the second world war to build Mosquito fighter-bombers.
-It was replanted with conifers and beech and has a complex network of rides, paths and ditches which can be disorientating to the unwary.
+Binning Wood was replanted after 1945 with conifers and beech and has a complex network of rides, paths and ditches which can be disorientating to the unwary.
 Although much of the site had been overrun with rhododendron, work is ongoing to clear some of the site which has dramatically improved the runnability.
 In many areas visibility has improved and hidden ditches have reappeared, although the brashings will slow you down.

 Type of event:

 Local event in the East of Scotland Orienteering Association (ESOA) series

 - Mixed woodland which is notable for three large circular clearings.
 These clearings have up to 13 paths leading out of them and will challenge your navigation

 - Binning Wood has suffered in the past from being overgrown with rhododendrons but there has been much clearing in recent years leading to areas which are very open and runnable

 - An area at north of the map is a green burial site – the Binning Memorial Wood.
 This area is marked on all maps as out of bounds to orienteers.

 The area is very well used by the general public including dog walkers and families.
 Please respect their right to be there at the same time as you are orienteering.